AloisSeckar/nuxt-ignis/docs/3-9-features-devex.md

 Nuxt Ignis provides couple of CLI tools to help you set up your project:

-- `npx make-eslint`: Creates a new ESLint configuration file with Nuxt Ignis defaults.
+- `npx set-eslint`: Creates a new ESLint configuration file with Nuxt Ignis defaults.
 - `npx set-gitignore`: Adds Nuxt Ignis-related files into .gitignore.